Step One: Go to www.random.org.

 For 19-year-old Jay, fall should be about school, boys and weekends out at the lake.
-But after a seemingly innocent sexual encounter, she finds herself plagued by strange visions and the inescapable sense that someone, or something, is following her.
+But after a seemingly innocent physical encounter, she finds herself plagued by strange visions and the inescapable sense that someone, or something, is following her.
 Faced with this burden, Jay and her teenage friends must find a way to escape the horror that seems to be only a few steps behind.

 After watching this, I went out and bought myself a purity ring.